 Peter Willcox, co-founded Downtown Group Architects in 1984 with Syracuse Architecture classmate Mark Winkelman.
-Peter is primarily responsible for the firm’s school design practice and is a master at building consensus in those communities.
+With over 40 years of experience, Peter is primarily responsible for the firm’s school design practice and is a master at building consensus in those communities.
 He developed his project management and community relations expertise at the firm of Hellmuth, Obata and Kassabaum, where he served as architect on major facilities for La Guardia Airport, Sing Sing Prison and People Express Airlines.
 Peter’s commitment to architecture, much like his personal life, derives from his integration of passion, precision and balance.
-An expert windsurfer, he is also family man and a leader in his church and civic community.
+An avid rower, he is also family man and a leader in his church and civic community.
 For many years he has served as a Chairman of the Montclair NJ Joint Capital Improvement Advisory Committee, leading an ongoing dialogue regarding long-range capital planning for the community.
 He is a Registered Architect in New York, New Jersey, Connecticut, and Massachusetts.

 Peter received his Master’s of Architecture from the University of Oregon in 1998, and his Bachelor of Arts degree with Honors in Urban Planning from the University of California, Santa Cruz in 1992.
 His primary areas of focus were architectural composition, detailing, and urban design.
 Mr. Holtzman was awarded a Graduate Teaching Fellowship in 1997, and taught courses in Urban Design Principles.
 During and after his graduate education, Mr. Holtzman assisted in teaching Design Studios and was a frequent reviewer for Design Studios.
 Through the end of 1999, he worked as a Designer and Project Manager on a number of award winning high-end residential and commercial projects at James Givens Design in Oregon.